Each Music Education major must complete the following in order to student teach and be licensed:

-- Apply for the TEP in the Music Department by taking the Music Education Entrance Exam
+- Apply for the TEP in the Music Department by taking the Music Education Entrance Application/Exam

-- It will be taken in the Spring of the Sophomore year
+- It should be taken in the Spring of the Sophomore year

 - Students will not be allowed to take the exam without a copy of their NES Skills exam scores

-- One year before student teaching, apply to student teach with the College of Education (requirements and deadlines provided by the College of Education - contact Dr. Jamie Baker).
+- One year before student teaching, apply to student teach with the College of Education (requirements and deadlines provided by the College of Education).

 - One semester before student teaching register for, take and pass the NES K-12 Assessments Exam.

-- One semester before student teaching, make arrangements through the Music Ed coordinator (Ms. Larragoity-Martin) for placement with a cooperating public school teacher.
+- One semester before student teaching, make arrangements through the Music Ed coordinator for placement with a cooperating public school teacher.

 - Attend all the meetings scheduled in the College of Education for student teachers.

-- All Music courses, proficiencies and the Senior Recital must be complete before student teaching.
+- All Music courses, proficiencies and the Senior Recital must be completed before student teaching.

 - During the semester of student teaching, register for and take the NES Professional Knowledge Exam.